Cheapest Places To Live In UK

 Which is the cheapest place in UK for international students?

-It also depends on factors like student lifestyle and chosen university.
+It also depends on factors like student lifestyle and university choice.
 However, cities like Belfast, Sunderland, Durham, and Stirling offer relatively low living costs and affordable student accommodation options.

 Conclusion